(01)

 Laramie Aközbek

-I’m an NSF GRFP Fellow and Auburn PhD student at the HudsonAlpha Institute for Biotechnology.
+I’m an NSF GRFP Fellow and Auburn PhD student working in the CoLab at the HudsonAlpha Institute for Biotechnology.

 I harness cutting-edge sequencing and computational techniques to build, visualize, and compare the genomes of diverse plants to unlock the secrets of their reproductive biology.